calimero-archive/docs/docs/getting_started/access_account.md

 ## Add public key

-From your acccount ID, you can add a public key to do so;
+From your custodian acccount, you can add a public key to do so;

 1. Click on  **⋮** and select **Public key**